bucketco/bucket-javascript-sdk/FEEDBACK.md

 });
 ```

-### Intercepting LiveFeedback events
+### Intercepting Live Feedback events

-When using LiveFeedback, the Bucket service will, when specified, send a feedback prompt message to your user's instance of the Bucket SDK.
+When using Live Feedback, the Bucket service will, when specified, send a feedback prompt message to your user's instance of the Bucket SDK.
 This will result in the feedback UI being opened.

 You can intercept this behavior and open your own custom feedback collection form: